|Exam Board||Entry Requirements||Subject Leader|

-This component explores poetic form, meaning and language for both contemporary poetry (post -2000) and a range of poetry from either a specified poet or literary period:
+Poetry will explore poetic form, meaning and language for both contemporary (post -2000 poetry) and a range of poetry from either a specified poet or literary period:

 Progression into Higher Education/Vocational Destinations

-s.
+One of the advantages of choosing English is that the subject is highly regarded by admissions tutors and employers.
 It is a popular subject at university - not least because it is intrinsically enjoyable and (for those who have the skill and enthusiasm) not too difficult!
 Careers in law, journalism, the media and education are possibilities but the study of English provides a valuable general background for many areas.
 At Advanced Level, English can be successfully combined with many other subjects including mathematics and the sciences, but modern languages, history and classical studies are well-established combinations.

 Candidates will be required to demonstrate an ability to respond to a range of texts with understanding and knowledge.
 They will need an ability to discuss their own and other readers’ interpretations of texts and an ability to communicate informed, independent opinions and judgements.
 These objectives will be assessed through written examinations and coursework.